 Call for inputs on upcoming country visit to Denmark and Greenland

-The Special Rapporteur on the rights of indigenous peoples is collecting information in preparation of her upcoming country visit to Denmark and Greenland which will take place from 10 to 19 March 2020.
+The Special Rapporteur on the rights of indigenous peoples is collecting information in preparation for an upcoming country visit to Denmark and Greenland, which he hopes to resume after his predecessor’s visit which was initiated in March 2020 but was interrupted due to COVID-19.
 The emphasis of the visit will be on Greenland where the majority of the visit will be carried out.

 - Recent analytical reports or surveys relating to the mandate of the Special Rapporteur